athena-team/athena-signal/README.md

 If you have any questions when using athena-signal, or any ideas to make it better, please feel free to contact us.

+We are seeking cooperation opportunities in any form.
+We appreciate your suggestions and feedback.

 ## Acknowledgement

-Athena-signal is built with the help of some open-source repos such as WebRTC, speex, etc. We thank to them.
+Athena-signal is built with the help of some open-source repos such as WebRTC, speex, etc.